bnoguchi/browser-require/README.md

     $ make stop-test-server

 ### Planning on implementing
-- Static compilation of all CommonJS dependencies into a single JavaScript file.
 - A middleware filter mechanism to include things such as a Google Closure Compiler filter.

 ### Contributors